Bass-Hole_Yarmouth-MA-US.JPG

 — Cape Cod Times Editorial Oct 22, 2016.

-I do know that Cape Cod is full of energy and talent.
+As a former town manager on Cape Cod, an aide to two Congressmen and a teacher, I have had some practice at it.
+Cape Cod is full of energy and talent.
 We are blessed with positive, creative leaders in virtually every segment of our community.
-We have all the ingredients for success.
+We clearly have all the ingredients for success.

 mark-forest.jpg